libp2p/specs/rendezvous/README.md

 Registration lifetime is controlled by an optional TTL parameter in the `REGISTER` message.
 If a TTL is specified, then the registration persists until the TTL expires.
-If no TTL was specified, then the registration persists while the issuing peer is still connected to the rendezvous point.
+If no TTL was specified, then a default of 2hrs is implied.
+There may be a rendezvous point-specific upper bound on TTL, with a minimum such value of 72hrs.
+If the TTL of a registration is inadmissible, the rendezvous point may reject the registration with an `E_INVALID_TTL` status.

 Peers can refresh their registrations at any time with a new `REGISTER` message; the TTL of the new message supersedes previous